 Regulatory Framework

-Transredes's principal transportation business for gas and liquids is a regulated public service in Bolivia governed by a number of laws, regulations, Supreme Decrees and concessions including, most importantly, the 1996 Hydrocarbons Law and the Transportation Regulations for the Transportation of Hydrocarbons via Pipelines (the “Transportation Regulations”).
+Transredes's principal transportation business for gas and liquids is a regulated public service in Bolivia governed by a number of laws, regulations, Supreme Decrees and concessions including, most importantly, the 1996 Hydrocarbons Law, and the Transportation Regulations for the Transportation of Hydrocarbons via Pipelines (the “Transportation Regulations”).
 Other important regulations include the Regulations of Gas Marketing and the Regulations for the Design, Construction, Operation and Abandonment of Pipelines.

 The administration of these laws and regulations is the responsibility of the Superintendency of Hydrocarbons of Bolivia’s Sector Regulation System (“SIRESE”).